centreon/centreon-poller-display/doc/en/Configuration.rst

 Configure your Broker file

 .. note::
-  You must name the configuration of the RRD Broker daemon file on the Poller with the same name of the Central in order for the init file to work out without any major changes.
+  You must name the configuration of the RRD Broker daemon file on the Poller with the same name of the Central for the init file to work out without any major changes.
 The name must be Central-rrd.xml even if server is a Poller.

-**Etape 2 : Onglet Input**
+**Etape 2 : Input tab**

 .. image:: images/Input-2.png
    :align: center